- We advise you to exercise a high degree of caution in Belize because of high levels of serious crime.

 If a natural disaster occurs, follow the advice of local authorities.

-Information on natural disasters can be obtained from the Belize National Emergency Management Organization (NEMO) and the Humanitarian Early Warning Service.
+Information on natural disasters can be obtained from the Belize National Emergency Management Organization (NEMO) and the Global Disaster Alert and Coordination System.

 If you are travelling during hurricane season, or after a natural disaster, you should contact your tour operator to check whether tourist services at your planned destination have been affected.